tfcrft/LordMoreFashion-Translate/README.md

 # LordMoreFashion-Translate
-Use Python web spider to crawl Youdao Translate and Baidu Translate.
+Use Python web spider to translate(powered by Youdao Translate).